godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 When not explicitly set the network master is inherited from the parent node, which if not changed is always going to be the server (ID 1).
 Thus the server has authority over all nodes by default.

 The network master can be set
-with the function :ref:`Node.set_network_master(id, recursive) <class_Node_set_network_master>` (recursive is true by default and means the network master is recursively set on all child nodes of the node as well).
+with the function :ref:`Node.set_network_master(id, recursive) <class_Node_method_set_network_master>` (recursive is true by default and means the network master is recursively set on all child nodes of the node as well).

-Checking that a specific node instance on a peer is the network master for this node for all connected peers is done by calling :ref:`Node.is_network_master() <class_Node_is_network_master>`.
+Checking that a specific node instance on a peer is the network master for this node for all connected peers is done by calling :ref:`Node.is_network_master() <class_Node_method_is_network_master>`.
 This will return true when executed on the server and false on all client peers.

 If you have paid attention to the previous example, it's possible you noticed that the local peer is set to have network master authority for their own player instead of the server: